 Nevertheless, despite the limitations of this particular reading programme, it’s surprising that children in the study could barely recognise any words, even though their parents claimed they could identify quite a few.
 One explanation for this might have been the ‘target and foil’ testing method used.
 This meant that two words were shown side-by-side and children were asked to look at the one that was mentioned.
 It’s possible that they were confused because they had been used to looking at one word at a time in the programme.

 There is certainly convincing video evidence out there that some very young children can recognise words after being exposed to them via flashcards or computer programmes.
-This might take several months of exposure and of course, it isn’t clear from video evidence that all children are capable of learning this way, but comments in online forums suggest that many children can.
+This might take several months of exposure and it isn’t clear from video evidence that all children are capable of learning this way, but comments in online forums suggest that many children can.

 Although it can seem remarkable when young children recognise written words, it isn’t very much different from them recognising the hand signals used in sign language.
 Both skills involve associating visual representations with spoken words.
 It’s generally accepted that some children can recognise signs from as young as six months and sign back when they are 8 or 9 months.10